apache/maven-site/content/markdown/community.md

 specific language governing permissions and limitations under the License.
 -->
-Maven, like any other opensource project, relies heavily on the efforts of the entire user community to be ever vigilant for improvements, logging of defects, communicating use-cases, generating documentation, and being wary of other users in need.
-This is a quick guide outlining what members of the Maven community may do to make the system work better for everyone.
+Maven, like any other open source project, relies heavily on the efforts of the entire user community to contribute improvements, report defects, communicate use cases, write documentation, and assist other users in need.
+This is a quick guide outlining what members of the Maven community can do to make the system work better for everyone.

 ### Helping With Maven